JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 *Memcache, Redis*

 When implemented effectively, in-memory caches such as Memcache and Redis can significantly improve system performance.
 For the purposes of this demonstration, the system is _not_ augmented with these additional tools, relying instead for performance on the built-in capacity of the core platforms and the efficiency of the code they run.

+*Typescript*

+If I am in a role which includes Javascript, I would prefer to use Typescript for code clarity and discipline.
+However it is not something which I have experience with, and I haven't used it.

+*Less, SASS*

+CSS processing languages, and other modern front-end standards, are something I have working experience with but have never used in a daily basis, as my previous roles were primarily server-side programming for applications and databases.

 History
 -------